Essex 11 Plus

 Nervous children may be better at St. Bernard’s and St. Thomas More as fewer children take the exam there.

-Only Colchester Royal Grammar School has a 13+ entry system and they only have four places available.
+Only Colchester Royal Grammar School has a 13+ entry system.

 Format of the exam